Cyborgnetical/PapyrusScriptum/AP World History/Unit 9 - Globalization/Unit 9.1 - Technological Advancements.md

 ## Transportation
 So basically, you can move anywhere now
 - ### Planes
-	What I use to go to mexico.
+	What I use to go to Mexico.
 	- Goes thru sky
 	- Can transport:
 		- People